whitelizard/tiip/README.md

 #### ts
 Seconds since 1 Jan 1970, as String.
 Include as many decimals as needed for increased accuracy (millisecond accuracy is often convenient).
-Handeled centrally - for instance set by the server for each messages on their arrival.
+Tip: Handle centrally, for instance, let the server set it for each messages on their arrival.
 See also `ct`.

 #### ct
 Seconds since 1 Jan 1970, as String.
-The timestamp set by clients (devices) when a message is constructed.
+Field to use to save the message creation time according to the client.
 This is separate to `ts` because it can not be trusted by the central point (server) to be correct or same as every other message creator in the system.

 #### mid
 Message ID.
 To identify an answer to a request for instance, in asynchronous communication.